HjortenMorten/DnDStats/README.md

 # DnDStats
-Rolling for stats in DnD
+Rolling for stats in DnD \n
 Just press start and the program will roll the stats for you and if they are lower than 70 it will keep rolling until it rolls a correct amount